tommarmstrong/EditorsLab/README.md

-# Editor's Lab Project
-by Passiona Cottee, Taylor Denny & Tommaso Armstrong

-Connecting journalists to resources - people, stories, data - while they type
+# Connecting journalists to resources - people, stories, data - while they type
+An #EditorsLab Project by Passiona Cottee, Taylor Denny & Tommaso Armstrong